 Disclosure

-The two variety packs I got from Rombo Picks were sent to me for free.
-It, however, didn’t change the way I wrote about them, nor the final score I gave them.
+The two variety packs and the set of prototypes I got from Rombo Picks were sent to me for free.
+It, however, didn’t change the way I wrote about them or the final score I gave them.

 Rombo Picks Review